 At the core, Lunaris consist of multi-sampled pad sound sources and nature field recordings, and synth.
 Combined they create these wonderful pads.

-This Kontakt library comes with good presets you should spend some time by going through them.
-The more than 400 presets created by Arksun, Bigtone, Himalaya, Luftrum, Michael Lyon, Martin Walker, Adam Pietruszko, Twolegs Toneworks and Brandon Clark.
+This Kontakt library comes with useful presets you should spend some time going through them.
+The more than 400 presets created by Arksun, Bigtone, Himalaya, Luftrum, Michael Lyon, Martin Walker, Adam Pietruszko, Twolegs Toneworks, and Brandon Clark.

 The presets come with a prefix relating the name of the creator.